-Most of Dengie's fibre feeds are straights as we don't add vitamins and minerals to them, the exceptions being Hi-Fi Good Do-er and the Healthy range of fibre feeds.
+Most of Dengie's fibre feeds are straights as we don't add vitamins and minerals to them, the exceptions being Cool, Condition & Shine and the Healthy range of fibre feeds.
 If using the fibre feeds that are straights it is necessary to continue with the source of vitamins and minerals such as a supplement or balancer.
 If using a balanced feed at the recommended levels there is no need to add another vitamin and mineral source.